-We are inviting young people, who are 18 to 25, and from the South East, to join the Coast Explorer Programme Internship to gain work experience to pursue a career in sectors affiliated with the marine environment.
+We are inviting young people, who are 18 to 25, to join the Coast Explorer Programme Internship to gain work experience to pursue a career in sectors affiliated with the marine environment.

 During the course of the programme we aim to provide participants with marine and coast related skills and knowledge, such as delivering education sessions and engaging with the local community through Canterbury City Council and P1 Marine Foundation, and training opportunities such as office and field based work experience at The Crown Estate and Vattenfall.